apache/couchdb/share/doc/src/maintenance/performance.rst

 a very small document), will not be sent immediately to the network - TCP will buffer it for a while hoping that it will be asked to send more data through the same socket and then send all the data at once for increased performance.
-This TCP buffering behaviour can be disabled via :ref:`socket_options
+This TCP buffering behaviour can be disabled via :config:option:`httpd/socket_options`:
-<config/httpd/socket_options>`:

 .. code-block:: ini